-Inspectors found that there were systems in place to maintain complete and accurate records.
+The inspector found that there were systems in place to maintain complete and accurate records.

 Written operational policies were in place to inform practice and provide guidance to staff.

-Inspectors read the residents' guide and found that it provided detail in relation to all of the required areas.
+The inspector read the residents' guide and found that it provided detail in relation to all of the required areas.
 This document included a summary of the services and facilities to be provided, arrangements for resident involvement in the centre and a summary of the complaints procedure.

-Inspectors found that systems were in place to ensure that medical records and other records, relating to residents and staff, will be maintained in a secure manner.
+The inspector found that systems were in place to ensure that medical records and other records, relating to residents and staff, will be maintained in a secure manner.